-The proper way to deal with symptoms of fatigue, insomnia, sugar cravings are not the one minute solutions such as a cup of coffee, a sleeping pill, or a piece of bread.
+In my opinion, the proper way to deal with symptoms of fatigue, insomnia, sugar cravings are not the one minute solutions such as a cup of coffee, a sleeping pill, or a piece of bread.
 It is necessary to identify underlying functional causes so that:

--hormonal biochemistry can revert to normal
+-hormonal biochemistry may revert toward normal

 -important organs such as the liver, adrenal glands, and the gastrointestinal system can rest and then function at optimal capacity

--sleep becomes easy to achieve and restful
+-sleep becomes more easy to achieve and more restful

 -energy through-out the day increases so that you become more productive, effective, and confident